hamoon-mousavi/hamoon-mousavi.github.io/_pages/about.md

 + **Automated Theorem Proving.**
 I developed the first version of [Walnut](https://doi.org/10.48550/arXiv.1603.06017) in 2013.
 It is an automated theorem prover for first-order statements in Presburger arithmetic with automata.
 Since then, it has been widely used in research, with Prof. [Jeffrey Shallit](https://cs.uwaterloo.ca/~shallit) maintaining a [list](https://cs.uwaterloo.ca/~shallit/walnut.html) of publications that have employed Walnut.
 I also had the great fortune of having Prof. Shallit as my Master's advisor 2011-2013.

-+ **From Proofs to Production.**
-Before taking a quantum leap, I spent some time in the classical world as a software engineer where NP-hard problems came with stock options.

 + **Gradient Ascent (Hills and Trails Edition).**
   Not into quantum speedup?
 Cardio speedup can also be a great conversation starter.